Fighter 5e – D&D Class Optimisation Guide

 Popular culture is littered with examples of fighters from the brawling Captain America to the axe-wielding Gimli.
 Not all fighters come in typical varieties either.
 For example, Kaladin Stormblessed fits the mould of a Psi Warrior while Geralt is a bit of an Eldritch Knight, merging swordsmanship with magic (though he also fits the bill for a ranger too).

 If you’re looking for an easy to play, high damage, warrior class, then a fighter could be for you.
-Read on for our guide on how to create and play as a fighter character in D&D 5e.
+Read on for our guide on how to optimise and play as a fighter character in D&D 5e.

 • To fight with weapons